 Odessa

-Dmitrii Konstantinovich Dobroserdov (1876-1936) was educated in Kazan, where hw worked for a long time, then moved to Kiev Polytechnical Institute, and continued in Odessa starting from 1923 <the link goes to 1938 obituary published by Dobroserdov’s closest collaborator V.A.
+Dmitrii Konstantinovich Dobroserdov (1876-1936) was educated in Kazan, where he worked for a long time, then moved to Kiev Polytechnical Institute, and continued in Odessa starting from 1923 <the link goes to 1938 obituary published by Dobroserdov’s closest collaborator V.A.
 Biber, in Russian>.
 He is most known for precise measurements of permittivity for numerous organic solvents, mixed and individual.
 In Odessa, he headed the Dept of inorganic chemistry.
 His inorganic field was the study of solid hydrates.

-Pavel Nikolaevich Pavlov
+Pavel Nikolaevich Pavlov (1872-1953)

 Evgenyi Samoilovich Brukser (1887-1965)